puppetlabs/bolt/documentation/writing_plans.md

 By default, Bolt does not print verbose logs for each plan execution to stdout.
 However, you can use one of the following methods to investigate a plan
 execution:

 - Each time you run a Bolt command, Bolt prints a debug log to a `bolt-debug.log` file in the root of your project directory.
 - You can use the `--verbose` CLI option for verbose logging to stdout.
-- You can print a message to stdout using the `out::message` function.
+- You can print a message to stdout and the `info` log level using the `out::message` function.
 - You can adjust your log level for detailed information on how Bolt is executing your plan.

 ### Using `out::message` to debug a plan

-You can print a message, or a variable, to stdout using the `out::message` function.
+You can print a message, or a variable, to stdout and to the `info` log level using the `out::message` function.
 If the variable contains a valid plan result, Bolt formats the plan result using a JSON representation of the result object.
 If the object is not a plan result, Bolt prints the object as a string.

-To print a variable to stdout with `out::message`, use the following syntax:
+To print a variable to stdout and the `info` log level with `out::message`, use the following syntax:

 ```puppet
 out::message($variable)